-The Best Time to Plant a New Lawn with Grass Seed is in Summertime
+When is the Best Time to Plant a New Lawn with Grass Seed?

-If you’re planning on planting a new lawn or doing substantial overseeding to cover bare spots in your yard, mid to late summer is the best time to start the process.
+If you’re planning on planting a new lawn or doing substantial overseeding to cover bare spots in your yard, the process actually starts in the summertime.

 Killing Your Old Lawn & Weeds